 If you think your project meets these criteria, contact our Grants Office at 202-588-6277 or email@example.com.
 We’ll talk through your project with you, and if we think it qualifies and we have funding available, we’ll ask you to fill out a brief grant application through our online grants system.
 Our office will then review the application and reach out to other National Trust staff for their feedback.
 We try to get an answer back to the applicant as soon as possible, usually within a couple weeks.

 Case Study: College Street Congregational Church in Burlington, Vermont

 Interested in learning about other funding opportunities from the National Trust?
-Check out this helpful guide, Find Funding: How to Apply for Grants from the National Trust Preservation Fund.
+Check out what's available on our Grant Opportunties page.

 Plus, we have several Disaster Planning and Recovery toolkits you can use to help your project before and after natural disasters strike.